 Sallie Mae saw a huge opportunity in joining forces with DH and the Fun Dept to create a values-based culture.
-They knew that coming together they could make a big impact in the company with a focus on internal employees, as well as customers.
+They knew that by coming together, they could make a big impact in the company with a focus on internal employees as well as customers.

 Bonnie was the executive champion who empowered the Values Leadership Team [VLT] to go through with this effort.

 Check out DH and the Fun Dept in action with the Sallie Mae team!

 DH coach|sultants® Lotus Kelsey Wong, Ron Mandel, and Shereen Eltobgy worked with Sallie Mae on a variety of activities, including a values creation session, executive alignment, and ongoing weekly coaching.

 Our coach|sultants® co-designed a four-hour program to share the values refresh journey.
 The goal was to create Sallie Mae’s new company values and introduce each value in an experiential and memorable way for the entire organization.

 Our Voice, Our Values was highly customized with one exercise for each value, along with a personalized values exercise.
 The practice allowed each person to connect their own values to the organization’s values in a powerful way!